martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 # Introduction

-Among the highlights of the IETF calendar is in-person general meetings, which happen three times a year at various locations around the world.
+Among the highlights of the IETF calendar are in-person general meetings, which happen three times a year at various locations around the world.

 Various major events may affect the suitability of a scheduled in-person IETF